-With the Idea Factory animes out of the way (for the time being, at least) I am now at 96 reviews, and to get into the right mindset for Review #100 every review up through it will have a theme to it: Obscure Edited English Dubs.
+With the Idea Factory anime out of the way, for the time being, at least, I am now at 96 reviews, and to get into the right mindset for Review #100, every review up through it will have a theme to it: Obscure Edited English Dubs.
 To be exact, these aren't simply dubs that ran on TV all the way through; no, these are dubs that either are (purposefully) incomplete or are downright infamous.
-To start it all off let's start with what I had originally planned to be Review #100, but later changed my mind on...
+To start it all off, let's go with what I had originally planned to be Review #100, but later changed my mind on...
 And, surprisingly enough, it wasn't as bad as I was expecting it to be.

 As I mentioned before, this movie is simply a compilation of the first four episodes of Aizenborg, but treating the entire thing as one single movie.
 The first part (The Dinosaurs Appear!
 Launch the D Squad! in Japan) introduces the main characters & their battle against Tyrano, who has a Gorgosaurus hypnotize dogs into becoming red-colored monsters that attack any humans nearby.
 The second part (Close Call!
 Ai & Zen) has Dr. Carmody explain the situation to the president until they get attacked by a swarm of giant bats lead by a Pteranodon.
 The third part (Dinosaur Corps!
 The Terrifying Rat Tactic!) has a Stegosaurus hypnotize hundreds of rats into attacking a power plant.
 The final part (Deadly Strike!
 Aizen Cross Cutter!) is about the team fighting against the duo of a Styracosaurus & an Allosaurus, but an argument between Jim & Gem only makes things harder.

 Part of the enjoyment, though, is definitely in the stuff that goes on, and that's all because it's a 70s production through & through.
 There is definitely a cheese factor in this movie, made all the more obvious with moments like blatantly repeated animation (any time there's a lot of humans or animals running about, it's literally only two or three models being repeated over & over) & some silly moments.
-For example, during the climax of part three Michael decides to help out in the battle, even though he can't do anything; upon seeing him in danger Gem wants to help her friend out, but Jim feels it's too dangerous and when she argues with him Jim simply slaps Gem & tells her to keep her priorities in order...
-Followed by Jim going out and saving Michael.
-In that same episode Michael's sister only gets involved with the rats because she literally chases after one single rat through the entire city for the entire day until she becomes lost.
+For example, during the climax of part three, Michael decides to help out in the battle, even though he can't do anything.
+Upon seeing him in danger, Gem wants to help her friend out, but Jim feels it's too dangerous, and when she argues with him Jim simply slaps Gem & tells her to keep her priorities in order...
+Followed by Jim going out and saving Michael, anyway.
+In that same episode, Michael's sister only gets involved with the rats because she literally chases after one single rat through the entire city for the entire day until she becomes lost.
 And then there's the live-action bits, which feature all sorts of wacky camera movement when Tyrano is on-screen and the entire production really just looks like Godzilla with 1/100 of the budget.
 It's also highly entertaining to see all of the Japanes kanji everywhere in the live-action backgrounds, not to mention the Gemini vehicles outright having "Izen I", "Izen II", & "Izenborg" on their sides, even though they are never referred to as such.